I work at the intersection of global innovation, foresight, social change and resilience.

 In addition to the above, I’ve been honored to serve as a Fellow of the National Geographic Society, an organization I have loved since I was a child.
-I also strategically advise, and speak regularly to a wide array of leading companies, governmental organization, NGOs, startups and cultural and civil society groups, and serve on the boards of some wonderful organizations, ranging from the Brooklyn Academy of Music (a vanguard contemporary performing arts center) and Blurb (a breakthrough personal publishing platform).
+I also strategically advise, and speak regularly to a wide array of leading companies, governmental organization, NGOs, startups and cultural and civil society groups.
+I serve on the Boards of the Brooklyn Academy of Music (a vanguard contemporary performing arts center) and Blurb (a breakthrough personal publishing platform).
 I helped incubate the I2 Institute (which is working to advance the innovation ecosystem in the Middle East) and serve as an advisor to PlanetLabs (a revolutionary Earth-imaging company) and DataKind, which is bringing data science to the social sector, and I’m also on the Advisory Council of the Garrison Institute, a remarkable not-for-profit, non-sectarian organization exploring the intersection of contemplation and engaged action in the world.

 I live in Brooklyn, NY with my family, who, every day, teach me a little more about love.

 In my office is this poster, by the talented Joey Roth.
 I aspire to the third category.